0xPolygon/cdk-data-availability/README.md

 ## Contact

-For more discussions, please head to the R&D Discord: [https://discord.gg/0xPolygonRnD](https://discord.gg/0xPolygonRnD)
+For more discussions, please head to the [R&D Discord](https://discord.gg/0xPolygonRnD)

 ## License